August 24, 2023

 A variety of interventions were also identified to boost water supply – recharging 278 wells, renovating 30 check dams along with 15 ponds; construction of 18 new check dams and 29 percolation wells; and interlinking of 3 mine pits to recharge groundwater.
 Meanwhile, in an effort to curb water demand, farmer education kickstarted on soil moisture conservation and methods to enhance rainwater use efficiency.

-To manage and oversee this crucial water work, ACF formed 15 PGWM Committees with training on 12 modules of Participatory Groundwater Management.
+To manage and oversee this crucial water work, Ambuja Foundation formed 15 PGWM Committees with training on 12 modules of Participatory Groundwater Management.
 Whilst it is still early days, the groundswell of support has been heartening, with villagers feeling confident to take back control of the water security scenario of their village.

 Tags: Water